marieljum/NLP_Amazon_Reviews_Sentiment/README.md

 - **Sentiment Analysis**: Classifies reviews as positive, negative, or neutral.
 - **Text Summarization**: Generates brief summaries from lengthy reviews with highlights on customer likes and dislikes for product improvement.
 - **Visualization**: Presents data insights and results through charts and graphs.
-- **Web Application**: User-friendly interface for users to parse through different product categories and brands and display NLP results.
+- **Web Application**: User-friendly interface for users to browse through different subcategories and brands and display NLP results.

 ## Sentiment Analysis
 ## Text Summarization